UniversalDependencies/docs/_pl-overview/pl-hub.md

   * An infinitive verb may serve as the subject and is labeled as clausal subject, [csubj]().
     On the other hand, verbal nouns as subjects are just `nsubj`.
   * A finite subordinate clause may serve as the subject and is labeled `csubj`.
-* Objects defined in the Slovak grammar may be bare noun phrases in accusative, dative, genitive or instrumental, or prepositional phrases in accusative, dative, genitive, locative or instrumental.
+* Objects defined in the Polish grammar may be bare noun phrases in accusative, dative, genitive or instrumental, or prepositional phrases in accusative, dative, genitive, locative or instrumental.
   For the purpose of UD the objects are divided to core objects, labeled [obj]() or [iobj](), and oblique objects, labeled [obl:arg]().